jhorton84/React-Node-Tutorial/README.md

 <br/>

 This may not be the best example, but I hope it makes things more clear.
 Even though React can be written in other languages, such as Ruby, in this case we are using JavaScript.
 Everything we do in React will be coded using the JavaScript language.
 The better you know JavaScript the easier React will be.
 You can read an English dictionary with a strong understanding of the English language, however this doesn't necessarily work in the reverse.
 Often as a student I would be confused thinking that what I wasn't understanding was React.
 I was wrong.
 The more I learned and the better I understood JavaScript the easier and simpler React became.
-So in short, EVERYTHING we are doing in a .js file is JavaScript which means 90% of your code will be JavaScript.
+So in short, EVERYTHING we are doing in a .js file is JavaScript (ignoring that React allows us to write our HTML in JavaScript) which means 90% of your code will be JavaScript.
 ALL of our React code, will be written in the JavaScript language which is why if you get better at JavaScript you will also get better at React.
 <br/>

 In short if you find yourself confused or struggling, more often than not the problem is that you might need to study JavaScript and React will make more sense.